Quantizing Whisper-small: How design choices affect ASR performance: Discussion

 \subsection{Deployment Implications}

-Our results point to clear strategies for a deployment of Whisper-small under different constraints.
-On CPUs, \textit{PyTorch} dynamic \textit{int8} offers the best speed–accuracy trade-off, while \textit{HQQ} dynamic \textit{int4} and \textit{BNB} dynamic \textit{nf4} provides stronger compression if memory is the tighter constraint.
-On GPUs, \textit{Quanto} dynamic \textit{int8} is the most robust choice, delivering a 57\% size reduction while preserving or even improving accuracy, including in noisy conditions.
-More aggressive formats such as \textit{HQQ} \textit{int3} are suitable only in memory-constrained scenarios where some accuracy loss is acceptable, and ideally applied selectively to less critical layers.
-Finally, in noisy or acoustically diverse environments, at least 8-bit precision should be maintained for sensitive components such as attention and \textit{LayerNorm} to avoid robustness degradation.
+Our results point to clear deployment strategies for Whisper-small and its variants under different constraints.
+Table 4 summarizes these strategies as rule-of-thumb guidance derived from our evaluation protocol.
+On CPUs, \textit{PyTorch} dynamic \textit{int8} offers the best speed–accuracy trade-off, while \textit{HQQ} dynamic \textit{int4} offers stronger compression when memory is the tighter constraint.
+On GPUs, \textit{Quanto} dynamic \textit{int8} is the most robust choice, delivering a 57\% size reduction while preserving or even improving accuracy, including in acoustically challenging conditions.
+More aggressive formats such as \textit{HQQ} \textit{int3} or \textit{BNB} \textit{nf4} are suitable only in memory-constrained scenarios where some accuracy loss is acceptable, and ideally applied selectively to less critical layers.
+Finally, in acoustically diverse environments, at least 8-bit precision should be maintained for sensitive components such as attention and \textit{LayerNorm} to avoid robustness degradation.
 These guidelines emphasize that quantization choices must be tailored not only to model architecture, but also to deployment context, device, and acoustic variability.